doannc2212/stub/README.md

 # Stub API
 An application for create custom response.
-Branch

-main => hono redis

-elysia => elysia redis
+Build with Hono and redis.
+Checkout elysia for elysia stuff

 ## Installation
 Firstly, clone this repository